 Action # Title Description Total Funds Contributing 3.9 Triennial County-wide Expulsion Plan HCOE will update the County-wide Expulsion Plan in the 23-24.
-Districts will be invited to collaboratively work with HCOE on updating the expulsion plan every three years. \$0.00 No
+Districts will be invited to collaboratively work with HCOE on updating the expulsion plan every three years. \$0.00 No 3.10 Required Counseling and Goal Setting Student Plan Expelled students will be required to meet with one of the school counselors or school social worker.
+The scheduled meetings will focus on goal setting and coping skills.
+The staff will work with students on goals related to the root of the expulsion.

+An analysis of how this goal was carried out in the previous year.
 A description of any substantive differences in planned actions and actual implementation of these actions.